AUTOMATIC1111/stable-diffusion-webui/state-of-things-next.md

-# State of Things and Next Work
+# State of Things and Native UNet Roadmap

 Last updated: 2026-08-11

 Target machine: 16 GB Apple M1 Mac mini

 Branch: `dev`

-Last committed head before this sprint: `771259243a5a6e9a938dcedab80999512b78f5fb`
+Current committed head before this documentation update: `6eefbb402d177ec5166dbb364ea8e313d1bdb206`

+Automatic1111 base: `1937682a20f7f0442311a1ede68f9f0cb480163b`

-## Current result
+## Current state

-This fork remains Automatic1111 with targeted MPS and Metal acceleration rather than a separate inference engine.
-The current optimization stack includes three measured changes from the latest sprints:
+This remains an Automatic1111 fork with targeted MPS and native Metal acceleration.
+It does not currently contain a separate diffusion engine.

-1. An opt-in, coarse MPS stage profiler enabled with `A1111_MPS_PROFILE=1`.
+The active optimization stack is:

+1. Selective Draw Things-style Metal Flash Attention for measured SD 1.x shapes, encoded on PyTorch's current MPS command buffer.
+2. Unified-memory-aware routing to native or sub-quadratic attention.
+3. Native fused GroupNorm + SiLU for compatible FP16 UNet and VAE blocks.
+4. Exact-parity fused GEGLU using a 65,536-entry, 128 KB PyTorch-generated FP16 GELU table.
+5. Modern-PyTorch removal of obsolete MPS clones and FP32 LayerNorm workarounds.
-2. FP16 VAE as the tracked launch default only on M1-family Macs.
+6. FP16 VAE as the tracked default on the tested M1 family, with Automatic1111's FP32 NaN retry retained.
-3. An exact-parity fused Metal GEGLU path enabled by default on compatible Mac inference.

-The GEGLU kernel uses a 128 KB table generated once by PyTorch MPS to preserve every possible FP16 GELU result, then combines table lookup and multiplication in one Metal dispatch.
-Exact SD 1.x batch-one and batch-two tests were byte-identical to PyTorch.
-A fixed-process 512×512 DPM++ SDE A/B produced identical PNG hashes and saved approximately 0.12–0.27 seconds in every matched pair.
-An active LCM LoRA output was also byte-identical with the fusion on and off.

-The normal path adds no profiler synchronization.
-Intel and non-M1 Apple Silicon retain `--no-half-vae` until separately validated.
-Automatic1111's existing NaN recovery remains enabled and retries VAE decode in FP32 if necessary.
+7. NGMS 1.0/all steps and Clip skip 2 as built-in defaults.
+8. An opt-in coarse profiler enabled by `A1111_MPS_PROFILE=1` with no synchronization in the disabled path.

+The native extension performs an isolated MPS startup test.
+Unsupported inputs and runtime failures retain PyTorch fallbacks.

-## Reference workload
+## Reference workloads

+Primary profiling workload:

 - Prompt: `a dog`
 - Negative prompt: empty